Lupus Rash Treatment – Everything You Must Know

 What Is Lupus and Types Of Lupus?

 Lupus is an immune system disorder also known as systemic lupus erythematosus.
-When immune cells attack the healthy tissues of the body, tissue damage and inflammation are caused.
-Usually, the symptoms are restricted to the skin, but may also cause internal problems like joint pain.
-Severe cases also damage kidneys, heart, and other vital organs.
+When immune cells attack the healthy tissues of the body, tissue damage and inflammation occur.
+Usually, the symptoms are restricted to the skin, but they may also cause internal problems like joint pain.
+Severe cases also damage the kidneys, heart, and other vital organs.

-Lupus usually means systemic lupus erythematosus (SLE), which is the most common and serious type.
-Other types include Cutaneous lupus erythematosus (or discoid lupus) that doesn’t cause any organ damage.
-Drug-induced systemic lupus is also observed in people ingesting certain medications.
-Drug-induced lupus can occur on the usage of some medications (such as hydralazine and procainamide).
+Lupus is usually referred to as systemic lupus erythematosus (SLE), the most common and severe type.
+Other types include Cutaneous lupus erythematosus (or discoid Lupus), which doesn’t cause organ damage.
+Drug-induced systemic Lupus is also observed in people ingesting certain medications.
+Drug-induced Lupus can occur when some medicines (such as hydralazine and procainamide) are used.

 The risk is higher if you are: